jeromebader/jeromebader/README.md

 - 💻 &nbsp; I love exploring new tech stack and building cool stuffs.
 - 📰 &nbsp; Learning and doing new projects.
-- 🍕 &nbsp; Doing Entrepreneur projects with friends, meetups & tech events.
+- 🍕 &nbsp; Doing entrepreneur projects with friends, meetups & tech events.

 ### Programming Languages and Tools: